How to Launch a Revit File into Prospect

 If you do not wish for files to be updated, you may turn off the feature in your Settings section toward the top right corner of the Prospect Library under the "File Processing" section.

 Settings Supported: diffuse color, diffuse texture, image fade, transparency, and tint of Autodesk Materials, as well as physically based materials introduced with Revit 2019.

 - For physically based materials from Revit 2019+ to be exported, check:

 - Manage tab > Materials > Select desired material > Graphics tab > Shading dropbox > Check "Use Render Appearance"

 Settings Not Supported: reflectivity, self-illumination, bump-maps, and relief patterns.
 Overrides from V/G menu are not currently supported, though categories hidden in V/G will be respected.

 To see an accurate preview of how your materials will appear in IrisVR, open up the Revit Material Browser and navigate to the "Appearance" tab.

 Prospect supports a level of detail in-between "Medium" and "Fine" and brings in materials similar to how they would appear in the "Realistic" setting.

-- Revit LT does not support third party plugins and as a result users of Revit LT are unable to run Prospect on their computers.
+- Revit LT does not support third-party plugins and as a result users of Revit LT are unable install or use the Prospect plugin to export files.